Gradient-Aerospace/HDF5Vectors.jl/docs/src/index.md

 end
 ```

-If the HDF5 vector were created in the "/my_group" group with the name "my_type", those would be stored portably like so:
+If the HDF5 vector were created in the `/my_group` group with the name `my_type`, those would be stored portably like so:

 ```
 /my_group/my_type/               # Group
-/my_group/my_type/arrays/a          # Array of 100 Float64
+/my_group/my_type/data/a         # Array of 100 Float64
-/my_group/my_type/arrays/b          # Group
+/my_group/my_type/data/b         # Group
-/my_group/my_type/arrays/b/arrays/c # Array of 100 Int64
+/my_group/my_type/data/b/data/c  # Array of 100 Int64
-/my_group/my_type/arrays/b/arrays/d # Array of 2-by-100 Float64
+/my_group/my_type/data/b/data/d  # Array of 2-by-100 Float64
 ```

 For bits-type structs, a user can specify that they want "non-portable" storage.
-This means that HDF5.jl package can define a custom HDF5 type to store the struct, and the resulting HDF5 file will look like this:
+This means that the HDF5.jl package can define a custom HDF5 type to store the struct, and the resulting HDF5 file will look like this:

 ```
 /my_group/my_type/ # An array of the HDF5 custom type
 ```

-This is much faster and more efficient, but accessing it outside of Julia will require substantially more code to work with the HDF5 test definition system.
+This is much faster and more efficient, but accessing it outside of Julia will require substantially more code to work with the HDF5 type definition system.

 ### Serialized Types